Zara Yaqob

-Zara Yaqob (ዘርዐ ያዕቆብ; (Note: Literally 'Seed of Jacob') 1399 – 26 August 1468) was Emperor of Ethiopia, and a member of the Solomonic dynasty who ruled under the regnal name Constantine I (Ge’ez: ቈስታንቲኖስ, ḳʷästantinos; Amharic: ቆስጠንጢኖስ, ḳosṭänṭinos).
+Zara Yaqob (ዘርአ ያዕቆብ Zarʾa Yāʿǝqob; (Note: Literally 'Seed of Jacob') 1399 – 26 August 1468) was Emperor of Ethiopia, and a member of the Solomonic dynasty who ruled under the regnal name Constantine I (Ge’ez: ቈስጠንጢኖስ, Ḳʷasṭanṭinos; Amharic: ቆስጠንጢኖስ, Ḳosṭänṭinos).
 He is known for the Geʽez literature that flourished during his reign, the handling of both internal Christian affairs and external wars with Muslims, and the founding of Debre Birhan as his capital.
 He reigned for 34 years and 2 months (r.
 1434-1468).

 The British historian Edward Ullendorff stated that Zara Yaqob "was unquestionably the greatest ruler Ethiopia had seen since Ezana, during the heyday of Aksumite power, and none of his successors on the throne – excepted only the emperors Menelik II and Haile Selassie – can be compared to him."

 Early life

 Born at Telq in the province of Fatagar, Zara Yaqob hailed from the Amhara people.
 He was the youngest son of Emperor Dawit I by his wife, Igzi Kebra.
 His mother Igzi lost her first son, and, having been sick during her second pregnancy, prayed fervently to the Virgin Mary to keep her new child alive.
-She later gave birth to Zara Yaqob, who later recorded this as a miracle in the Ta'ammara Maryam, one of Zara Yaqob's chronicles written in Amharic.
+Her prayers were answered and she later gave birth to Zara Yaqob, who recorded this miracle in the in the Ta'ammara Maryam, one of Zara Yaqob's chronicles written in Amharic.

-Paul B. Henze repeats the tradition that the jealousy of his older brother Emperor Tewodros I forced the courtiers to take Zara Yaqob to Tigray where he was brought up in secret, and educated in Axum and at the monastery of Debre Abbay.
+Paul B. Henze repeats the tradition that the jealousy of his older brother, Emperor Tewodros I forced the courtiers to take Zara Yaqob to Tigray where he was brought up in secret, and educated in Axum and at the monastery of Debre Abbay.
 While admitting that this tradition "is invaluable as providing a religious background for Zara Yaqob's career", Taddesse Tamrat dismisses this story as "very improbable in its details".
 The professor notes that Zara Yaqob wrote in his Mashafa Berhan that "he was brought down from the royal prison of Mount Gishan only on the eve of his accession to the throne."